donald-tangze/bio/Other Programming Language/SQL in a nutshell.md

 #### 2.3.CONSTRAINT

-* primary key   must be unique and not null; must not  be type of blob, array
+* primary key Constraint:   must be unique and not null; must not  be type of blob, array
-* FORIGN KEY Constraint
+* FORIGN KEY Constraint:
 * UNIQUE
 * CHECK Constraint